Our Purpose

 BayTrust accepts that climate change poses a serious and immediate risk to our community and requires urgent action.
 We believe that we all have a role to play in helping to mitigate the most severe impacts, and that we all will have to do things differently.
 As a philanthropic, BayTrust has significant flexibility to help our BOP communities understand and mitigate their climate change impacts, as well as grasp opportunities through our internal actions, our investments and our community support.

-As such, BayTrust is committed to becoming a climate responsible (Tiakina te ao turoa) organisation through:
+As such, BayTrust is committed to becoming a climate responsible (Tiakina te ao turoa) organisation through the implementation of our Climate Change Action Plan 2024-2030

 Privacy